top of page

 Jennifer Tetrick.jpg

-I am passionate about the Lord and my family.
-My husband Hal, and I have been together since 2002, and have 4 adult children, 9 grandkids, and 1 sassy dog!
-My journey with God began in 2000, and since then He has been first in my life.
-God rescued me from the deepest valley of darkness, lifted me up with His unconditional love, and blessed me with salvation through the blood of Jesus Christ.
+She is passionate about the Lord and her family.
+She and her husband Hal have been together since 2002, and have 4 adult children, 9 grandkids, and 1 sassy dog!
+Her journey with God began in 2000, and since then He has been first in her life.
+Jennifer joyfully says "God rescued me from the deepest valley of darkness, lifted me up with His unconditional love, and blessed me with salvation through the blood of Jesus Christ."

 Brenda Miller